Sorry, you need to enable JavaScript to visit this website.

 Langeleik, Norway

 This Norwegian string instrument is played flat on the ground and has one melody string with an additional eight drone strings.
-However, it is unlikely that the Langeleik will be seen in Norway’s latest ‘Black Metal’ craze, due to its limited ability to accompany other instruments.
+However, it is unlikely that the Langeleik will be seen in Norway’s latest ‘Black Metal’ craze due to its limited ability to accompany other instruments.

 Ocarina, Latin America

 For any of you who have reveled in the world of the Legend of Zelda Nintendo series, you may be familiar with this instrument.
-Surprisingly enough, the Ocarina is actually a real instrument and can be found throughout Latin America and China.
+Surprisingly enough, the Ocarina is a real instrument and can be found throughout Latin America and China.
 It was first discovered over 12,000 years ago!

 Glass Armonica, North America